dcunited001/dcunited001.github.io/_drafts/_ideas.md

   shots to infer 3D geometry, etc.
   - basically, converting (SOME) 2D video to 3D, after the fact

+- 3D enhancement techniques
+  - stereoscopic video has more possibilities for enhancement of video
+  - process interframe data using statistical modeling to increase resolution of 3D models from footage

 ===============

 # dreams